1964–65 FA Cup: Fourth round

 The matches were scheduled for Saturday, 30 January 1965.
 Six matches were drawn and went to replays.
 The replays were all played two, three or four days later.

 Fifth round

 The matches were scheduled for Saturday, 20 February 1965.
-Two games required replays during the midweek fixture, and the Aston Villa&Wolverhampton Wanderers match went to a third game the following week, with Wolves the victors.
+Two games required replays during the midweek fixture, and the Aston Villa & Wolverhampton Wanderers match went to a third game the following week, with Wolves the victors.

 Sixth round

 The four quarter-final ties were scheduled to be played on Saturday, 6 March 1965.
 Two of these matches, however, were not played until Wednesday, 10 March.
 In addition, the Leicester City–Liverpool match went to a replay on this date.
+Peterborough United reached this stage for the first time in only their fifth season as a Football League club.

 Semi-finals

 The semi-final matches were played on Saturday, 27 March 1965.
-Leeds United and Liverpool came through the semi final round to meet at Wembley.
+Leeds United and Liverpool came through the semi-final round to meet at Wembley.